The Differences Between Direct Alignment Algorithms are a Blur: Implementation Details

 \subsubsection{Datasets.}

-We used two primary datasets: \begin{itemize} \item \textbf{Reddit TL;DR}~\citep{tldr_dataset}: used to train the initial SFT model in \(\beta\)-sensitivity experiments with Llama 3.2 3B model. \item \textbf{UltraChat}~\citep{ultrachat}: used to train the initial SFT model in \(\beta\)-sensitivity experiments with Llama 3.2 3B and Llama 3.1 8B models. \item \textbf{UltraFeedback}~\citep{ultrafeedback}: used for both SFT (in the \textit{Base vs.\ SFT-initialized} comparison, where we selected chosen subset from preference pairs) and for pairwise preference optimization in all DAA methods. \end{itemize} The dataset sizes are summarized in Table~\ref{tab:dataset_summary}.
+We used the following datasets: \begin{itemize}[leftmargin=1.2em, itemsep=0.3em] \item \textbf{Reddit TL;DR}~\citep{tldr_dataset}: used to train the initial SFT model in \(\beta\)-sensitivity experiments with Llama 3.2 3B model. \item \textbf{UltraChat}~\citep{ultrachat}: used to train the initial SFT model in \(\beta\)-sensitivity experiments with Llama 3.2 3B, Llama 3.1 8B, and Mistral 7B models. \item \textbf{UltraFeedback}~\citep{ultrafeedback}: used for both SFT (in the \textit{Base vs.\ SFT-initialized} comparison, where we selected chosen subset from preference pairs) and for pairwise preference optimization in all DAA methods. \end{itemize} Dataset sizes are summarized in Table~\ref{tab:dataset_summary}.
 For \emph{Base} vs.\ \emph{SFT-initialized} setups, only UltraFeedback was used.
-For \(\beta\)-sensitivity experiments, the models were first trained on UltraChat for SFT and subsequently fine-tuned on UltraFeedback.
-The Reddit TL;DR dataset was processed to remove duplicates, retaining only uniquely preferred summaries for SFT.
+For the \(\beta\)-sensitivity experiments, the models were first trained on UltraChat for SFT and subsequently fine-tuned on UltraFeedback.
+The Reddit TL;DR dataset was deduplicated, retaining only uniquely preferred summaries for SFT.